-While not legally binding, the PCI Data Security Standard was adopted as a general standard by financial institutions across the world which means that compliance is required for any organization wishing to accept credit or debit card payments, whether in person, over the phone or online.
+While not legally binding and not superseding any county, state, or local laws, the PCI Data Security Standard was adopted as a general standard by financial institutions worldwide.
+This means that compliance is required for any organization that accepts credit or debit card payments, whether in person, over the phone, or online.

-The latest version of PCI DSS, issued in May 2018, is made up of twelve core compliance requirements and nearly 250 associated security controls.
+PCI DSS is made up of twelve core compliance requirements and nearly 200 associated security controls.
 They include both basic security measures such as the use of firewalls, antivirus software, and changing default passwords and more complex ones that involve the development and maintenance of secure networks, systems, and applications.

 Who does PCI DSS apply to?